HEPTACOM/heptaconnect-docs/feed/2023-02-14-http-middleware.md

 ## HTTP handlers

-With HTTP handlers we already solved different challenges in the past.
+With HTTP handlers we already solved different challenges in the past:

-We built visual setup wizards, which are able to handle OAuth2 authorization flows.
+* We built visual setup wizards, which are able to handle OAuth2 authorization flows.
-We built development tools, which we reuse in our own projects.
+* We built development tools, which we reuse in our own projects.
-We react to webhooks and we build a lot of other stuff.
+* We react to webhooks and we build a lot of other stuff.

 So many use cases, where we could use an abstraction layer to share common code efficiently.
 Good news: [`PSR-15`](https://www.php-fig.org/psr/psr-15/) solves this problem conceptually.